 It is one of the best means for backpacking if you are looking for something that won’t break the bank and still performs excellently.
 Its 36.5 square feet floor accommodates two adults.
 Again, it is a great tent for tall campers.
 This tent for two has a sturdy construction which ensures it withstands weather elements.

 The fabric from which the tent is made from is rugged and waterproof.
 Therefore, rain should not bother you since there is a full coverage fly which is double coated with a StormShield polyester.

 The Eureka backpacking tent prides itself for enhanced ventilations supported by the zippered mesh windows in the doors and the 2 mesh panels in the ceiling.
 These ensure maximum thermal efficiency.

 Two full vestibules

 Another reason why this tent is great for camping is the full vestibules on either side.
 The vestibules are 6.7 square feet each and this provides enough space for storing your gears.
 On top of these are 2 more internal pockets.

-If you are camping in a stormy area, you don’t have to worry about the winds, the external guy points on the waterproof fly secure the tent to prevent overturning.
+If you are out in a stormy area, you don’t have to worry about the winds, the external guy points on the waterproof fly secure the tent to prevent overturning.

-This backpacking tent is lightweight and therefore easy to carry along. unlike most of the ultra-lightweight options that are not freestanding, the Eureka comes with a shock corded freestanding fiber grass frame which means it is a breeze to set it up.
+This Eureka Apex is lightweight and therefore easy to carry along. unlike most of the ultra-lightweight options that are not freestanding, the Eureka comes with a shock-corded freestanding fiber grass frame which means it is a breeze to set it up.

 It is a breeze to set up this tent because the shock corded fiberglass frame connects to the tent with all its clips.
 Again its freestanding design also make its assembly quick and fast.